Skip to main content

 The percentage shown sometimes doesn’t match the amount of text highlighted.
 Why is that?

 Unlike our Similarity Report, the AI writing percentage does not necessarily correlate to the amount of text in the submission.
 Turnitin’s AI writing detection model only looks for prose sentences contained in long-form writing.
-Prose text contained in long-form writing means individual sentences contained in paragraphs that make up a longer piece of written work, such as an essay, a dissertation, or an article, etc. The model does not reliably detect AI-generated text in the form of non-prose, such as poetry, scripts, or code, nor does it detect short-form/unconventional writing such as bullet points (short non-sentence structures) or annotated bibliographies.
+Prose text contained in long-form writing means individual sentences contained in paragraphs that make up a longer piece of written work, such as an essay, a dissertation, or an article, etc. The model does not reliably detect AI-generated text in the form of non-prose, or code, nor does it detect short-form/unconventional writing such as bullet points (short non-sentence structures) or annotated bibliographies.

 This means that a document containing several different writing types would result in a disparity between the percentage and the highlights.